 Any other name (used to specify a custom power-on script).
 This option is used to specify a custom script for power management.

 Definition: Contains key/value pairs for mode configuration.
-Provides additional information for iLO and DRAC.
+Provides additional information for DRAC.

-If you configured iLO or DRAC as the type of remote-power solution, you must also specify one of the following keys:
+If you configured DRAC as the type of remote-power solution, you must also specify one of the following keys:

 “power_on_password_secret”: Specifies using the secrets feature to secure your password.